 Threat-based: Testing focuses on a particular threat scenario, such as assuming a compromised instance exists, and testing lateral movement from that starting point

 We don't make these reports or extracts available externally due to the extensive information made available to the testers in conducting these assessments.
 The majority of these systems and products will subsequently be included in our public bug bounty program, providing additional on-going external assurance our customers seek.
+For more information about how we validate product security testing, see our Approach to External Security Testing page.

 As much as securing our products is a priority, we also understand the importance of being conscious of the way we conduct our internal day-to-day operations.
 The concept of “building security in” is the same philosophy we use with our internal processes and influences how our business is conducted.